Kristian3333/Kristian3333.github.io/_pages/talks.md

     -Invited Lecture ML in physics Radboud University (Nijmegen, 2023).

-    -Invited speaker at The Institute for Science in Society colloquium: The Scientific Understanding Test (Nijmegen, 2023)
+    -Invited speaker at the Institute for Science in Society colloquium (Nijmegen, 2023): The Scientific Understanding Test

     -Invited speaker in seminar on How  Large Language Models increase scientific understanding in physics.
 Institute for Mathematics, Astrophysics and Particle Physics  (2023, Nijmegen)